 Equipment Required

-While wiring the ignition switch, a very basic list of items is required.
-Some of these items are a must, while others are necessary if any unforeseen happening occurs.
+While wiring the ignition switch, a fundamental list of items is required.
+Some items are necessary, while others are necessary for unforeseen events.

 • Step 1: Obtain a circuit diagram

-Using the diagram helps a lot but even if it is not available.
-Using the diagnosis section’s information, anyone can develop a good approach for fixing any circuit-related problems.
+Using the diagram helps a lot, even if it is not available.
+Using the diagnosis section’s information, anyone can develop a promising approach to fixing circuit-related problems.

 • Step 2: Locate all the components that need to be connected

-- Lights: Lights are always present on the front of the mower and easiest to locate.
-Often they also have a separate switch.
+• Lights: Lights are always present on the front of the mower and most straightforward to locate.
+Often, they also have a separate switch.

-- Magneto: The Magneto is generally present right next to the relay and fuse box.
+• Magneto: The Magneto is generally next to the relay and fuse box.

 • Step 3: Connect the switch to ground